far11ven/openapi-validations/README.md

-This action lists swagger schema errors and comparisons. (swagger version 2 and 3)
+This action supports both swagger2 and OpenAPI3.

+There are two primary objectives for this action:

+1) Validate provided 2 swagger json for validation errors (always performed)
+2) Verify any breaking changes between the 2 swagger specifications (can be skipped)

 ## Action Overview:
 This action validates a swagger schema using 'swagger-parser' capabilities for swagger schema validation and using 'openapi-diff' capabilities for finding API breaking changes.